guillermooo/sublime-undocs/source/customization/menus.rst

 Menu Items
 ==========

+When selected,
-A menu item can either
+a menu item can either
-invoke a command (with arguments) when it is selected, or have a submenu.
+invoke a command (with arguments), or open a submenu.

 The available properties are: